Listen to a teaser of Mark Ronson and Miley Cyrus' new collaboration

 He added that he is “very psyched for you all to hear this one”, and said it would be released “whenever mama says it’s ok”.

-Cyrus recently signalled her “new era” of music by posting a series of promotional shots, in which she dons an “I am here” T-shirt.
+Cyrus recently signalled her “new era” of music by posting a series of promotional shots online, in which she dons an “I am here” T-shirt.
 The singer wears the same item in the new teaser, suggesting that Ronson’s track will be the first taste of her ‘She Is Coming‘ follow-up.

 In a four-star review of Cyrus’ 2019 EP, NME‘s Nick Levine said that the project was “strange, shameless and, most importantly, supremely entertaining.”